The Sandman season 2: Reviews, cast list, trailers, and everything else you need to know about the final instalment

 Is there a The Sandman season 2 trailer?

+Before this, Netflix had only shared a date announcement video, which you can check out below.
 In the brief clip, Destiny (Adrian Lester) summons the Endless: Dream (Tom Sturridge), Death (Kirby Howell-Baptiste), Despair (Donna Preston), and Delirium (Esmé Creed-Miles).
-Dream doesn't know why they've been summoned – and it looks like we'll all find out together once the season premieres.
+Dream doesn't know why they've been summoned – but he'll find out soon enough.

 The Sandman season 2 plot